THE GREAT MATHS HOAX

 No-one ever became more intelligent doing, maths.
 As for logical thinking, all that happens is that the more intelligent maths students become better at doing maths.
 The transfer to other life situations is over-rated.
 In fact the number of mathematicians who have been blinded by faith in royal and ancient superstitions is legion.

-If you want to be a rocket scientist, surveyor, engineer, actuary or statistician you can also pick up the relevant (specialized) skills at uni.
-You don't need to learn any of this stuff in schools - and a mature brain will pick it up in a tenth of the time.
+If have the maths gene and you want to be a rocket scientist, surveyor, engineer, actuary or statistician you can pick up all the maths that you might have learnt at school (and which might be essential for your job) in a couple of months.
+You don't need to learn any of this stuff in schools.
+A mature brain will pick it up in a tenth of the time.

 If you want to be an electrician, plumber or builder you can pick up your maths skills in TAFE.